 A day for STEM educators to share best practices, learn about new teaching methods, network with peers, and gain professional development opportunities.

-Speakers will include guests from National Grid, Arcadis, Explore & More - The Ralph C. Wilson, Jr. Children's Museum, the University at Buffalo School of Engineering and Applied Sciences and more.
+Past speakers have included guests from National Grid, Arcadis, Explore & More - The Ralph C. Wilson, Jr. Children's Museum, the University at Buffalo School of Engineering and Applied Sciences and more.

 Sandra Small